 4. High leverage and low margin can lead to quick losses

-The high degree of “gearing” or “leverage” is a particular feature of both CFDs and FX Contracts.
+The high degree of “gearing” or “leverage” is a particular feature of CFDs.
 The effect of leverage makes investing in CFDs riskier than investing directly in the underlying asset.
 This stems from the margining system applicable to CFDs which generally involves a small deposit relative to the size of the transaction, so that a relatively small price movement in the underlying asset can have a disproportionately dramatic effect on your trade.
 This can be both advantageous and disadvantageous.
 A small price movement in your favor can provide a high return on the deposit, however, a small price movement against you may result in significant losses.
 Your losses will never exceed the balance of your account, which is balanced to zero, if the losses are higher than the amount deposited.
 Such losses can occur quickly.
 The greater the leverage, the greater the risk.
 The size of leverage therefore partly determines the result of your investment.

 5. Margin Requirements

 Customer must maintain the minimum margin requirement on their open positions at all times.
 It is Customer’s responsibility to monitor his/her account balance.
 Customer may receive a margin call to deposit additional cash if the margin in the account concerned is too low.
-The Company has the right to liquidate any or all open positions whenever the minimum margin requirement is not maintained and this may result in Customer’s CFDs or FX Contracts being closed at a loss for which you will be liable.
+The Company has the right to liquidate any or all open positions whenever the minimum margin requirement is not maintained and this may result in Customer’s CFDs being closed at a loss for which you will be liable.

 A margin close out rule will apply on a per account basis.
 This will standardize the percentage of margin (at 50% of minimum required margin) at which Company is required to close out one or more retail clients’ open CFDs accounts.